 Many funders spend a considerable time thinking about the issues they hope to address, and an inadequate amount of time up front thinking through the impact they would like to have with their grant-making and how to allocate their resources to achieve their goals.
 Although there is no single "right way" to develop a strong program, considering the grant-making strategy behind the program design will inevitably increase the likelihood that an effective program will be developed.

 A grant-making strategy is a purpose driven framework which enables grantors to design, implement and evaluate their granting programs.
 The plan consists of information around the issues you want to address through your grant, your long-term goal, and the steps to take to meet your goals.

 Why Are Grant-making Strategies Important?

 Bringing about change in the community through grant-making is a complex process, and to ensure that it is impactful, requires a well-designed grant-making strategy.

-- In keeping stakeholders informed about the mission, focus, and goals of grantmaking as well as make available tools to track progress.
+- In keeping stakeholders informed about the mission, focus, and goals of grant-making as well as making available tools to track progress.